tree-sitter/py-tree-sitter/README.md

 assert matches[1][1]["function.args"] == [function_call_args_node]
 ```

-The difference between the two methods is that `Query.matches()` groups captures into matches,
+The difference between the two methods is that `QueryCursor.matches()` groups captures into matches,
 which is much more useful when your captures within a query relate to each other.

 To try out and explore the code referenced in this README, check out [examples/usage.py].